If you have an interest in how Google addresses duplicate content on the Web, today’s been an interesting day.

 The Agent Rank approach hinges upon every publisher on the Web has a unique digital signature, that can follow them around from one site to another.

 Write a blog post on your blog – you sign it with your digital signature.

 Write a guest blog post on someone else’s blog – again, you sign it with your digital signature.

 Leave a comment on a blog you’ve never seen before – you attach your digital signature to it.

-Your “reputation” follows you around to different sources, and the ranking of things you write, whether on your own pages or those owned by others, can be influenced by a reputation score for your work.
+Your “reputation” follows you around to different sources, and the ranking of things you write, whether on your pages or those owned by others, can be influenced by a reputation score for your work.

-You can also assign metadata, as noted in the passage above, to indicate the original source of your material, and to prevent your reputation score from being used to rank other pages where your material may appear, such as upon a copy of something that you’ve written.
+You can also assign metadata, as noted in the passage above, to indicate the source of your material, and to prevent your reputation score from being used to rank other pages where your material may appear, such as upon a copy of something that you’ve written.